Rosita311/portfolio/README.md

 ### Make it interactive (start 15/6/2021)
 I add the darkmode. with CSS variables and Javascript.
 I used this [tutorial](https://www.youtube.com/watch?v=RiWxhm5ZdFM&t=34s) for some explanation, but I really could understand what was told.
 Adding the darkmode was pretty easy.
 So I added a counter too!
 That wasn't easy even with the example portfolio from Codecodemy.
 I was confused with the starting date.
 But I think it's fixed now.

-Things to be fixed:
-* footer border
-* fotomatic image
-* links in header
-* responsiveniss

 ### Make it responsive (start 21/6/2021)